 Another important consideration when traveling to Thailand (and to Southeast Asia in general) is the risk of malaria.
 Malaria can result in unpleasant symptoms like muscle pain, nausea, increased heart rate, chills and fever.

-If untreated, the disease can progress to death and it is infectious.
-Malaria infected mosquitos are most present in the regions of Thailand that border the countries of Myanmar, Laos and Cambodia.
+If untreated, the disease can be fatal.
+Malaria infected mosquitos are most present in the regions of Thailand that border the countries of Myanmar, Laos, and Cambodia.

-Malaria infected mosquitos can also be found in the forested areas of Krabi and in other Southern provinces and far Northern ones, as well.
+Malaria infected mosquitos can also be found in the forested areas of Krabi and in other Southern and far Northern provinces.
 Cases of malaria in the cities of Bangkok, Chiang Rai and Chiang Mai are rare, but not unheard of, as are cases on the islands of Thailand.